 The bridge has recently been restored to its glory.
 All asphalt was taken off and replaced by original wooden boards, the pontoons were repaired or replaced, and at night the "swinging old lady" now swings in living color with her new lights.

-In 2013 the Queen Emma Bridge is 125 years old and this is celebrated in a truly Curacaoan style.
+In 2013 the Queen Emma Bridge turned 125 years old and this was celebrated in a truly Curacaoan style.

 Queen Juliana Bridge

 Origin —Named after Queen Juliana (1948–1980).
 After almost a decade of construction, the bridge officially opened on Queen’s Day, (April 30) 1974.

 Points of interest —One of the highest bridges in the world, at 185 feet above the sea level of St. Anna Bay to accommodate the tanker ships entering the narrow harbour, the Queen Juliana weighs 3,400 tons and has four traffic lanes.
 The view is breathtaking, and includes the entire panorama of Punda, Otrobanda, and the Schottegat.